thecasualcoder/lazy-connect/README.md

 ```
 lazy-connect - Shell function to fuzzy search an IPSec VPN by name
-               and connect to it automatically.
+               and connect/disconnect to it automatically.

 -i    - Initialize lazy-connect.
 Stores the TOTP secret and VPN list.
 -r    - Refresh vpn list in ~/.config/lazy-connect .
 -n    - Do not fill the password automatically.
 Instead copy the password to clipboard.
+-y    - Connect/disconnect automatically to the last connected VPN without prompt.
 -h    - Show this help.
 ```